flynn/flynn/Godeps/_workspace/src/github.com/docker/docker/daemon/graphdriver/devmapper/README.md

-    If using a block device for device mapper storage, ideally lvm2 would be used to create/manage the thin-pool volume that is then handed to docker to exclusively create/manage the thin and thin snapshot volumes needed for it's containers.
+    If using a block device for device mapper storage, ideally lvm2 would be used to create/manage the thin-pool volume that is then handed to docker to exclusively create/manage the thin and thin snapshot volumes needed for its containers.
 Managing the thin-pool outside of docker makes for the most feature-rich method of having docker utilize device mapper thin provisioning as the backing storage for docker's containers.  lvm2-based thin-pool management